dcl-covid-19/mega-map/web-scraping/README.md

 # Web Scraping

 This subdirectory contains all code related to web scrapers.
-The scrapers can be found in the county-scraping subdirectory.

-# Selenium and Webscraping

-In some cases when executing a GET request, the data might not be available until some javascript runs that will make an async request.
-To get around this limitation, we require the use of a webdriver to scrape to the content on the page.
-An example of such a script is CalfreshScraper.py.
+## County Website Scraping

+The county-scraping subdirectory contains examples of scripts/Jupyter notebooks that scrape data (often lists of county resources) from websites.

+## Site Monitoring

+The site-monitoring folder contains prototype code for monitoring a set of websites for changes and sending an email notification if changes are detected.
+This was originally prototyped to monitor changes in school meal information on district websites.
+It has not been deployed.